kmt555/ComparativeHiC-analysis-tutorial/syllabus.md

 # Instructors names and contact information

-Katarzyna M. Tyc <sup>* </sup> (katarzyna [dot] tyc [at] vcuhealth [dot] org) Mikhail G. Dozmorov <sup>* </sup> (mikhail [dot] dozmorov [at] vcuhealth [dot] org)
+Katarzyna M. Tyc<sup>* </sup> (katarzyna [dot] tyc [at] vcuhealth [dot] org)

+Mikhail G. Dozmorov<sup>* </sup> (mikhail [dot] dozmorov [at] vcuhealth [dot] org)

 <sup>* </sup> Department of Biostatistics, Virginia Commonwealth University, Richmond, Virginia

 # Workshop Description

 This is an introductory workshop to comparative Hi-C data analysis.
-The format of the class consists of an introductory lecture followed by hands-on working examples.
+The format of the class consists of an introductory lecture followed by hands-on practical examples.
 We will outline steps necessary for raw FASTQ data processing in order to obtain Hi-C contact matrices.
 The principles of joint normalization will be discussed, along with statistical tests applied to detect statistically significant differences in chromatin interaction frequencies between two or more Hi-C datasets.
 Participants will learn how to change between various Hi-C data formats.
 As part of the lab session, participants will perform Hi-C data normalization and generate a list of regions with significanlty different interaction frequencies.
 We will conclude with examples on how to visualize and interpret the results.

 ## Pre-requisites